lauramcastro/webui-test/README.md

 * `webdriver`, which provides an API to control the behaviour and inspect the state of a web browser in a platform-independent and language-neutral manner;
-  in this project we use the Erlang implementation: [[https://github.com/lauramcastro/webdrv]]
+  in this project we use the [https://github.com/lauramcastro/webdrv|Erlang implementation].
 * `chromedriver`, the webdriver implementation for the chromium browser (or equivalent if you intend to use a different browser).

 ## How do I use it?

 We will provide some examples of use in upcoming commits.
 Please bear with us.